Shopify/react-native-skia/docs/docs/animations/reanimated.md

 ---

 React Native Skia provides an integration with Reanimated 3 that allows for animations to be executed on the UI-thread.

 This integration is available with [Reanimated v3 or higher](https://docs.swmansion.com/react-native-reanimated/docs/fundamentals/installation).
 If you are using Reanimated 2, [see Reanimated 2 support](#reanimated-2).
+Expo Go and dev client do not currently support v3.
+You will need to eject or `npx expo prebuild`.

 ## Hello World